Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

   - [x] Weighted Sum
   - [x] Weighted Average

+- [ ] I need to join my **weighted average** column with my **geopandas** dataframe to get my **choropleth** map working.

+  - [ ] I'll make a 🥒 machine to output current weighted average pivot table to my data folder for import into my plotly visualizations folder.

+- [ ] I need to figure out how compare to last previous valid test in my pivot for when I calculate my lag averages.
+Initial calculation were based  on 2019, but the last time Science was addressed was in the year 2018.
+This precludes all science assessments from lag calculations.

+  - [ ] Come to think of it.
+There are more categorical descriptors that appear in some years and don't in others.
+I need to salvage whatever demographic data I can.

+- [ ] I need to Get a basic version of my **Choropleth** *(is that how you spell that?)* map integrated into my **dash**

+- [ ] I need to do some deeper **EDA** on my **weighted average** data

+  - [ ] I need to be able to **explain** the results and why I weighted.

+- [ ]

 - I found a mathematical error in my work from yesterday.
 I apparently neglected PEMDAS!!!

 - I got all of my pivot table operations completed.
 I now have weighted averages for my response variables.
 YAY!

 - I spent way longer than necessary making graphs.
 I have a big one for Average Weighted Proficiency by School Level, Content Area, and Year.
 Its not as dramatic as I'd like and its kinda visually confusing.
 It's also a memory hog.
 I'm going to have to break it down when I'm doing my dashboard.
-I also need to figure out how to modularize the components to make them reactive to user input.
+I also need to figure out how to modular-ize the components to make them reactive to user input.

 - I'm going to take a quick break before class.

+- Spoke with Neda for my class check-in tonight.
+She's always so positive.
+She gave me some feedback for how to handle the logic of my calculations.

+  - if df[df[‘subject_area’]==‘science:

+    - else logic